 Funding awards are based upon historic usage of an individual vehicle within the Sacramento Federal Non-attainment Area (SFNA).
-Documentation supporting the claimed historic usage for the previous three (3) years must be provided prior to application approval.
-The old vehicle must have operated at least three (3) months per twelve (12) month period to qualify.
+Documentation supporting the claimed historic usage for the previous 24 months must be provided prior to application approval.
+The old vehicle must have operated at least 3 months per 12 month period to qualify.